 EDTU 669, in the picture below, is traveling north on Av.
 Caracas, at its junction with Calle 1, not far south of the city center [see map] [Barry Blumstein]:

-In 1974, according to Soviet records, EDTU purchased 250 more trolleybuses from Uritsky, this time its model ZiU-9.
-Photographs taken in the following decade show fleet numbers no higher than 2147, so delivery seems tro have been slow (but see below).
+In 1974, according to Soviet records, EDTU purchased at least 147 more trolleybuses from Uritsky, this time its model ZiU-9.
 This photograph shows Uritsky ZiU-5 trolleybus 695 passing a ZiU-9 numbered 2007.
 Number 695 is signed "SAN ISIDRO – CARRERA 17 – CALLE 72" [Barry Blumstein]:

 In this photograph 2007 is signed for route 15 "CRR 24 SEARS CR 19 – CARACAS – RESTREPO – STA LUCIA" (yes, there are two different abbreviations of Carrera) [see map] [Barry Blumstein]: